oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/prepare-db/prepare-db.md

 ## Task 3: Duplicate the database for standby

-Oracle usually recommends to use `RESTORE FROM SERVICE` to instantiate the standby database.
-That has the advantage of letting users retry the restore operation without restarting the copy of the datafiles that have already been restored.
-However, for simplicity, we use the `DUPLICATE` command in this lab.
+Oracle recommends using `RESTORE FROM SERVICE` to instantiate the standby database.
+That has the advantage of letting users retry the restore operation without restarting the copy of the data files that have already been restored.
+However we use the `DUPLICATE` command in this lab for simplicity.

 1. **On the secondary host** `adghol1`, where we prepare the standby database, start the standby instance:

     ```
     <copy>sql / as sysdba</copy>
     ```
-    then:
+    Then:
     ```
     <copy>
     startup nomount force